407-610-2417

 Measuring SEO Success

 All the effort you put into your SaaS SEO strategy only makes sense if you’re tracking SEO results.
-We recommend tracing three metrics that matter most: Top 3 SEO Performance Metrics to track
+We recommend monitoring the following metrics:

 Keyword Rankings

 Keyword rankings show how visible your SaaS website is in search engine results.
-When your keywords perform well, more of the right people can find you.
+When your important terms perform well, more potential customers can find you.

-Start by using tools like Ahrefs or Semrush to monitor the keywords you’re targeting.
-These tools help you see whether your rankings are improving and which terms need more attention.
+To track your positions, you can use free reports in GSC or paid tools like Ahrefs or Semrush.
+These tools help you see whether your rankings are improving and which queries need more attention.

 Organic Traffic